shon-li/shon-li.github.io/index.md

 I am a nobody.
 I am like a grain of sand at a beach.
 I don\'t like being forced to work; I don\'t want a life that is predictable; I refuse to be defined.
 I love being sincere, patient and kind.
 I will always be a little kid who pursuits novelties.

-So many things in this world pains me.
+So many things in this world pain me.
 I regularly regret bad things I have done.
 Perhaps my realisation above comes from these experiences.

 ## 我的近况